 16 Things You Really Don't Have to Buy Your Baby

-Changing tables can be convenient but are quickly outgrown and take up valuable floor space.
+Changing tables can be convenient but are outgrown quickly and take up valuable floor space.
 Moms and dads can change a baby anywhere there are diapers, wipes, and a changing pad handy.
-Another alternative that a baby won't outgrow is a solid dresser, where a changing pad can be secured.
+Another alternative a baby won't outgrow is a solid dresser, where a changing pad can be secured.

-While some moms feel more comfortable breastfeeding with a nursing cover, there is no need to purchase a specialty product.
+While some moms feel more comfortable breastfeeding with a nursing cover, there is no need to buy a specialty product.
 A lightweight blanket can allow the same discretion for far less money.

 A plain Boppy costs about $30, and a cute cover tacks on another $10 for a specialty item nursing moms really don't need.
 While the popular nursing pillows do get some excellent reviews and many women swear by them, the pillows you already have at home can provide extra support for breastfeeding.

 Commercially available bottle sterilizers range in price from $15 to $70, but they're unnecessary at any price.
-Instead, parents can sterilize bottle pieces and parts in water boiled in a pot on the stove.
+Parents can sterilize bottle pieces and parts in water boiled in a pot on the stove.

 Diaper stackers that match the baby's nursery certainly look cute, but they can be a pain to use, and parents often report in online reviews that the diaper stackers sold at large retailers seem to be made from cheap fabric.
 Save money by storing diapers in a basket or a drawer instead.

 Some parents are drawn to special laundry detergent that has been designed for infants, which can be more than double the price of a standard "free and clear" version of a family's favorite.
-Target charges $22.99 for Dreft newborn detergent, for example, compared with $11.59 for a (slightly larger) container of All Free Clear.
+Target charges $20 for 150 ounces of Dreft newborn detergent, for example, compared with $10 for a 141-ounce container of All Free Clear.
 Both detergents bypass the perfumes and additives that can irritate newborn skin.
 (Also, remember to skip traditional fabric softener -- it can remove the fire resistance from the flame-retardant fabrics used in some children's clothing.)